ramhejazi/dana/docs/getting_started.md

 ## Getting Started
 dana is a npm package.
-For using the library the package should be installed both locally and globally.
+For using the library, the package should be installed both locally and globally.

 ```bash
 # installing as an app dependency